radiumone-engage/r1-engage-unity/README.md

 * R1ConnectEngageiOS
 * R1ConnectAnalyticsiOS

 There are platform specific files within the 'Plugins' sub-directories 'Android' and 'iOS'.

-Import all the files listed in the platform directory for each supported OS on which you plan to deploy your application.
+Import the files listed in the platform directory for each supported OS on which you plan to deploy your application.
 You won't need to refer to any of these files directly while coding your application in Unity; the Connect for Unity Plugin scripts will automatically utilize them when you build your project for a target platform.

+The Android specific library files include:
+* libR1ConnectEngage.jar - required
+* libR1AdMobMediationAdapter.jar - optional...include if ad mediation is setup using the AdMob network
+* libR1MoPubMediationAdapter.jar - optional...include if ad mediation is setup using the MoPub network

+The iOS specific library files include:
+* libR1ConnectEngage - required
+* libR1AdMobMediationAdapter - optional...include if ad mediation is setup using the AdMob network
+* libR1MoPubMediationAdapter - optional...include if ad mediation is setup using the MoPub network

-Verify that you are building your unity project for iOS or Android.
-File > Build Settings... > Android/iOS > Switch Platform Without specifying a platform, the compiler will throw an error.
+Verify that you are building your Unity project for iOS or Android.
+File > Build Settings... > Android/iOS > Switch Platform Without specifying a supported platform, the compiler will throw an error.

 ##c.
 Attach R1ConnectPlugin script to the game object
 Attach the `R1ConnectPluginCommon.cs` to the game object where you want to receive the callbacks of earned rewards, ad closed and list of completed ads.